 The permanent ending of the cycle of menstruation and the fertility is known as menopause.
 The menopause occurs exactly 12 months after the last period of menstruation.

-At menopause the ovaries of the women stop producing the eggs for fertilisation, and the same amount of progesterone or estrogen are not produced by the body.
+At menopause, the ovaries of the women stop producing the eggs for fertilization, and the same amount of progesterone or estrogen are not produced by the body.